Sorento, Illinois: History

 Sorento was founded as a village in 1882.
 The town was laid out and platted on August 15, 1882, by August H. Scharf, a local farmer and businessman, and his father, William Scharf.
 They named the town Sorento after Sorrento, Florida, a town they had once visited.
 The town grew quickly and by the end of 1883 there were over 500 residents.

 The Sorento Coal Mine opened in 1883 and was in operation until March 31, 1914.

-Charles Lindbergh is known to have landed in fields just outside Sorento while preparing for his solo transatlantic flight.

-Jimmy Swaggart preached at the Sorento Assembly of God church in the early 1960s.

-Famed cave explorer Floyd Collins is known to have visited Sorento and explored caves in the region during the early 1900s.

 Historic bridge

 Ripson Bridge was built in 1895.
 It is the last pony truss bridge in Bond County and is a local historical landmark that crosses Shoal Creek.
 The bridge is named after the owner of the property next to the bridge when it was built.
-The Sorento Homecoming Association was the caretaker of the bridge from the mid-1980s - about 2019.
+The Sorento Homecoming Association was the caretaker of the bridge from the mid-1980s to about 2019.
 Initially, the Sorento Homecoming Association applied to have Ripson Bridge added to the National Register of Historic Places.
 However, that process has stopped and the bridge is now owned by private owners.